Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Governance

 The process of determining what changes to the network are permissible, such as modifications to code or movement of funds.
-The governance system in AXIACoin is on-chain and revolves around stakeholder voting.
+The governance system in AXIA is on-chain and revolves around stakeholder voting.

 ## Governance Council